These FAQs may be able to answer your questions about the notification process.

 If the National Board intends to make a decision to stop you from working or to restrict your registration, you will be advised in writing and will be given an opportunity to respond before any action is taken.

-Your employment agreement or contract may require you to inform your employer about a complaint or concern submitted to AHPRA.
-You should check your employment agreement or contract before informing your employer.
+Your employment agreement or contract may require you to inform your employer about a concern submitted to Ahpra about you.
+It is your responsibility to check and understand this.

 You need to tell your employer if a National Board decides to take action on your registration, such as: